ilarsf/aarc_lts/textbook/index.md

 # AARC Learn to Scull Textbook

 Welcome to the comprehensive textbook version of the Ann Arbor Rowing Club's Learn to Scull program.
-This updated textbook format provides all course materials in a sequential, easy-to-read format - perfect for those who prefer a traditional learning approach or want to print materials for offline reading.
+This updated textbook format provides all course materials in a sequential, easy-to-read format - perfect for those who prefer a traditional learning approach.
 It now better integrates resources found across the main program website.

 ## Why a Textbook Format?

 The textbook version offers several advantages:
 - **Linear progression** through all course materials
-- **Printable format** for offline reading
 - **Consolidated information** without having to navigate between pages
 - **Comprehensive coverage** of all program aspects in one place, including summaries of key online resources.